Cielquan/python_test-cielquan/CONTRIBUTING.rst

 The ``master`` branch is the development branch and so all changes are expected to be submitted and merged there.
-Merging into ``master`` is only allowed after all CI tests succeeded and the test coverage does not decrease.
-Pull requests should be merged with a merge commit.
-If the change is very small and the commit message(s) of the pull request's commit(s) are not compliant with ``Conventional Commits`` then a squad commit is necessary and the maintainer merging the pull request has to write a compliant commit message for the squash commit.
+Merging into ``master`` is only allowed after all CI tests succeeded.
+Pull requests must be merged with a merge commit.

 Releases